-It will be the Spanish Revolution all over again, but with an organic crisis of Stalinism and reformism which events will bring to the surface.
-The working class is far stronger, international reaction far weaker, thus preparing the basis for an offensive by the workers.
-Then with a period of defeats and reaction of one form or another, as well as important gains and successes, there will be an even greater surge forward by the workers, the way will be prepared for the creation of mass Centrist tendencies.
+It will be the Spanish revolution all over again, but with an organic crisis of Stalinism and reformism which events will bring to the surface.
+The working class is far stronger, international reaction far weaker, [thus] preparing the basis for an offensive by the workers.
+Then with a period of defeats and reaction of one form or another, as well as important gains and successes, there will be an even greater surge forward by the workers, the way will be prepared for the creation of mass centrist tendencies.

-The Russian Revolution developed over nine months; this above all because of the strength of Bolshevism.
+The Russian revolution developed over nine months; this above all because of the strength of Bolshevism.
 The Spanish revolution developed over six to seven years.
 A lengthy period of revolution, because of the weakness of the revolutionary forces, is most likely as the example of France has already shown.
 It is in this lengthy process that the possibility is given to intervene.
-The revolutionary elements in the mass Centrist parties that would develop, would be looking for consistent revolutionary ideas, policies and methods of work.
+The revolutionary elements in the mass centrist parties that would develop, would be looking for consistent revolutionary ideas, policies and methods of work.

 It is this which makes it vital and emphasises our need to continue and expand our international work.
 We must develop and broaden our work among contacts, groups and even individuals that we can reach in other countries.
 Our criticisms and the contrast with the policy of other tendencies should give us the possibility of winning a base.
 Thus, this remains an important part of the activity of our tendency, nationally and internationally.

 However, an important part of the international work consists of building a viable tendency in Britain.
 That is why the question of headquarters, press and professionals is of such vital importance, not only in our national but our international work.
 The main argument of the USFI and others has never been a criticism of our theoretical ideas, but a denigration of our work.
-Who are they?
-What have they built?
-They are incapable of building a tendency; such was the main line of the poison which they injected among young comrades, especially behind the scenes.
+“Who are they?”, “What have they built?”, “They are incapable of building a tendency”; such was the main line of the poison which they injected among young comrades, especially behind the scenes.
 A building of a viable and powerful tendency in Britain would demonstrate in practice not only the correctness of our ideas, but also our methods of work and of organisation.
 Their slanders would be refuted in practice.
-The collapse of the RCP dealt a blow to the movement nationally and internationally which we are now in the process of repairing.
+The collapse of the Revolutionary Communist Party dealt a blow to the movement nationally and internationally which we are now in the process of repairing.

-Bolshevism grew internationally through the success of the October Revolution.
-This in its turn was dependent on the organisation of the Russian Party as well as the theoretical ideas and policies of Lenin and Trotsky.
+Bolshevism grew internationally through the success of the October revolution.
+This in its turn was dependent on the organisation of the Russian party as well as the theoretical ideas and policies of Lenin and Trotsky.
 We are faced here with a similar process, taking things in proportion of course, in that we have yet to stand up to the test of history and to build a mass tendency.